General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 Supplier can make partial delivery.

-Where the delay in the deadline is the fault of Supplier and there is proof thereof, despite works outstanding being carried out, or nullification of the contract, the customer can claim compensation for real damage.
-Compensation is limited to one percent per week, at the most ten percent of the calculated value of the delayed delivery.
-Further claims to delays in delivery are excluded.
+Where the delay in the deadline is the fault of Supplier and there is proof thereof, despite works outstanding being carried out, or nullification of the contract, the Buyer can claim compensation for real damage.
+Compensation is limited to one percent per week, at the most ten percent of the calculated value of the delayed shipment.
+Further claims to delays in shipping are excluded.

-Any possible failure to meet the delivery deadline does not entitle Buyer to refuse delivery, to immediately rescind the contract and/or to bring a claim for damages.
-In cases where Supplier is responsible for the delay in delivery, Buyer can only rescind the contract if Buyer has warned Supplier of its intent to rescind, has granted a reasonable grace period of at least 60 days, and this grace period has passed without action on the part of Supplier.
+Any possible failure to meet the shipping deadline does not entitle Buyer to refuse shipment, to immediately rescind the contract and/or to bring a claim for damages.
+In cases where Supplier is responsible for the delay in shipping, Buyer can only rescind the contract if Buyer has warned Supplier of its intent to rescind, has granted a reasonable grace period of at least 60 days, and this grace period has passed without action on the part of Supplier.

-Delivery takes place at the cost and risk of Buyer.
-The risk passes to Buyer upon the sending of the goods.
-Ex works in accordance with Incoterms 2010.
+a) Delivery takes place at the cost and risk of the Buyer if the Buyer has his own delivery account with a courier.
+The risk passes to Buyer as soon as the goods are handed over to the courier.
+Ex works (EXW in accordance with Incoterms 2020).

-Unless a quality control procedure has been agreed to, the customer shall quality control the products and services himself.
+Unless a quality control procedure has been agreed to, the Buyer shall quality control the products and services himself.

-On receipt of the incoming products, the customer shall immediately control them and pay attention to identity, quantity, damage through transport, and accompanying documentation.
-The customer shall check for further defects in the product and services as soon as possible.
+On receipt of the incoming products, the Buyer shall immediately control them and pay attention to identity, quantity, damage through transport, and accompanying documentation.
+The Buyer shall check for further defects in the product and services as soon as possible.

 Products and services are validly accepted if no notice of defects is made within 30 days following delivery, or if the products and services are commercially utilized for more than twenty days.

-The customer must give written notice of all defects immediately after their discovery.
+The Buyer must give written notice of all defects immediately after their discovery.

 14. Right of Return

-Goods are only to be returned after prior agreement there over with the supplier.
-The customer is responsible for the professional transport.
+Returns will only be accepted after prior agreement with the Supplier.
+The Buyer is responsible for the professional transport.

 Supplier shall endeavor to take the required due care and attention.
 In addition, all his products and services must fulfil all the expressly warranted characteristics.

-Supplier is not liable for the results that the customer wants to achieve with the products and services.
+Supplier is not liable for the results that the Buyer wants to achieve with the products and services.

-Excluded from liability for defects are faults and malfunctions that are not the responsibility of Supplier, like natural wear and tear, acts of god (force majeure), inappropriate handling, encroachment by the customer or a third party, undue demands, unsuitable means of production, disruptions caused by other machines and equipment, instable electrical supply, particular climatic conditions, or unusual environmental influences.
+Excluded from liability for defects are faults and malfunctions that are not the responsibility of Supplier, like natural wear and tear, acts of God (force majeure), inappropriate handling, encroachment by the Buyer or a third party, undue demands, unsuitable means of production, disruptions caused by other machines and equipment, instable electrical supply, particular climatic conditions, or unusual environmental influences.

-The customer shall make no claims for negligible defects.
+The Buyer shall make no claims for negligible defects.
 Negligible defects are namely those that do not affect the application of products and services.

-The costs for disassembly and assembly, transport, packaging, are to be borne by the customer.
+The costs for disassembly and assembly, transport, packaging, are to be borne by the Buyer.
 Spare parts will be the property of Supplier.

 The warranty period and statutory period of limitations are twelve months.
 These will not be discontinued in the event of a defect being recognized or eliminated.

-Should the elimination of the defect fail, the customer is entitled to a price reduction.
+Should the elimination of the defect fail, the Buyer is entitled to a price reduction.
 He can only declare nullification of the contract if the acceptance of the product or services is unacceptable.

 The liability for negligence of a slight to moderate degree as well as for any liability for suppliers of Supplier is excluded.